openupm/openupm-cli/README.md

 i.e.
 openupm login -u user1 -e user1@example.com -r http://127.0.0.1:4873 --always-auth
 ```

+Notice that your username and password is not verified during the login command, but simply stored to the .upmconfig.toml file.
+Because verify the password against your npm server will generate a token, which is not what you want here.
+Basically, type your password carefully.

 The `.npmrc` is not updated for the basic authentication.